top of page

 Pack & Den Meetings/Activities

-Den Meetings are run by Den Leaders and take place one to four times a month.
+Den Meetings are run by Den Leaders typically take place once a month.
 Den Meetings at the Lion and Tiger level require at least one parent to accompany each scout.
 Parents of scouts above Tiger rank do not need to stay for Den meetings unless the Den Leaders have requested help or have specific needs.
 At least two Den Leaders (or one Leader and a parent who agrees to substitute for the other Leader) must be present at all Den Meetings.
 Den Outings typically help the scouts to meet a requirement with an activity ranging from a tour of a historic home to a group hike at a park.

-Pack Meetings take place monthly, usually at Lipscomb Elementary.
-These meetings are planned by the Pack Committee and run by the Cubmaster and Asst.
+Pack Meetings take place monthly and include a variety of fun events, such as campouts, Pinewood Derby, Pack Olympics, and more!
+Pack meetings are planned by the Pack Committee and run by the Cubmaster and Asst.
 Cubmaster.
 The Pack Meeting is NOT a drop-off event; an adult must accompany each Scout who attends the Pack Meeting.
 The entire family is encouraged to participate during the Pack Meeting, so your presence is important.
 Pack Meetings include fun activities and recognize scouts for their achievements.
 Pack Activities take place throughout the year and may range from service projects to pack-wide camping trips.

 The Annual Pack Calendar is available via Scoutbook.
 Once you join our Pack website, you will also get email reminders of upcoming Pack activities and events.
 Please contact the Outings Chair with questions about Pack activities and events.